huntfunc/huntfunc-one/README.md

 huntfunc-one
 ============

-#Huntsville Functional Programmin Group
+#Huntsville Functional Programming Group
 ##Project Dashboard - a ClojureScript One project

 This project is an experimental take off on the ClojureScript One project.
-The original ClojureScript One project can be found [here][https://github.com/brentonashworth/one/wiki].
+The original ClojureScript One project can be found [here](https://github.com/brentonashworth/one/wiki).

 ## Is this a library or a framework?